rehierl/node-tree-outliner/88-todos.md

 the set-subset relationship defines a tree of nodes/sections -

-tree of nodes ?> set-subset relationship - question is, if a node tree defines a set-subset relationship -
+tree of nodes ?> set-subset relationship - question is: can a node tree be understood to define a set-subset relation? -

 each node in a tree can be understood to declare a subset of nodes? - equivalent with the contains relation? -